-Social Media Basic: Make sure you have a Facebook business page, not a standard Facebook profile page.
+Social Media Basics #1: Create a Facebook Business Page, not a standard Facebook profile page.

 It should look like this:

-Social Media Basic: Linkedin Brand Page Is A Must
+Social Media Basics #2: Linkedin Brand Page Is A Must

 You might be thinking, “Why would my brand want to be on LinkedIn, none of our target consumers are on LinkedIn.” or “No one ever likes any of my posts, why would they like my brand’s posts?”
 Chances are, brands aren’t using their LinkedIn account to like photos and build up a personal network.
 Instead, a completed business page acts like a branding billboard that says “We exist and we are official”.
 Even if you don’t regularly post on this channel (although we do recommend it), a completed and optimized LinkedIn profile with your brand’s website and phone number can speak volumes about your brand’s legitimacy and credentials.